MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-lifecycle.md

 -   When you set overrides for a management pack, save them to a management pack that is named *ManagementPack*\_Override, where *ManagementPack* is the name of the sealed management pack to which the overrides apply.
 For example, overrides to the management pack Microsoft.SQLServer.2012.Monitoring.mp would be saved to Microsoft.SQLServer.2012.Monitoring\_Overrides.xml.
 For more information, see [Creating a Management Pack for Overrides](manage-mp-create-unsealed-mp.md).

 -   When a management pack is updated, update the corresponding \_Overrides.xml file with the new version number.
 You must use an XML editor to update the version number of the \_Overrides.xml file.
-If you make changes to an \_Overrides.xml file but don't change the version attribute, you can import the file but the settings in the file will not be applied.
+If you make changes to an \_Overrides.xml file but don't change the version attribute, you can import the file but the settings in the file won't be applied.

 -   Document the overrides that you make to management packs.
 When you set an override, add an explanation of the action you're taking and the reason for it to the description field by selecting **Edit** in the Details pane of the Override Properties dialog.
 You may also want to maintain a spreadsheet or other form to document changes that you make to management packs.